mattermost/docs/source/process/community-systems.md

 ## GitHub Issues Workflow

 To minimize response times, templates and automation are used across community systems for common requests.
+When misfiled requests are are posted in GitHub close them soon so the community does not confuse them as being appropriate.

 ### Category: Issue Submitter needs to do something